About Lake Oconee

 Lake Oconee is considered the one of the best fishing lakes in the Southeast with an abundance of fish including: bass, crappie, catfish and other species. leisure boating and water skiing are also very popular activities on the lake.

 Homes around the lake vary from multi-million dollar estates to weekend getaways and there are a variety of communities/subdivisions to choose from.
 The business district of Lake Oconee has steadily expanded and includes a variety of shopping choices, a movie theater and several excellent restaurants.
 Lake Oconee still maintains that small town, resort “get-away” feel while offering world-class amenities to its visitors and residents.
-Plan a visit and let us show you our lake!
-Click here for more information about schools in the area or property tax records.
+Learn more information about schools in the area or property tax records.

 Contact Lake Oconee Real Estate Agents

-Kim and Lin Logan team is extremely knowledgeable about to Lake Oconee area.
-For a team of real estate professionals dedicated to providing exceptional, personalized service, please contact us today.
+The Kim and Lin Logan team have over 10 years experience in the real estate industry is extremely knowledgeable about the Lake Oconee area.
+Call 706-338-0757 For a team of real estate professionals dedicated to providing exceptional, personalized service.
+Plan a visit to one of our offices in Eatonton and Greensboro to jump start your Lake life at Lake Oconee.